 i think this school is great. the teachers and support staff shows much dedication to each student. yes some of the classrooms are overcrowded but so are most in the city. keep up the great work teachers and students!

 Roberto Clemente Elementary School is a public elementary school in Newark.
-The principal of Roberto Clemente Elementary School is Ms Yolanda Mendez, whose e-mail is firstname.lastname@example.org.
+The principal of Roberto Clemente Elementary School is Ms Yolanda Mendez, whose e-mail is email@example.com.
 589 students attend Roberto Clemente Elementary School and identify mostly as Hispanic; White, non-Hispanic; and Black, non-Hispanic.
-21% of the Roberto Clemente Elementary School students are "limited in English proficiency."
-95% of the 589 students here are paying reduced lunch prices.
-The ratio of students to teachers at Roberto Clemente Elementary School is 17:1.
+21% of the Roberto Clemente Elementary School students have "limited English proficiency."
+95% of the 589 students here have subsidized lunches.
+The student to teacher ratio at Roberto Clemente Elementary School is 17:1.
 St Michael School is one of the nearest elementary schools.

 - Computer arts